150+ Reasons to Move

 Keene Social Activity and Community Involvement

-Every week activists gather multiple times to forge friendships and help the community.
-Liberty minded people are often criticized for being cold-hearted because they don’t support government welfare, when of course it’s the coercion that a liberty-minded person is against.
+Every week activists gather to forge friendships and help the community.
 Activists involve themselves in local charity because they believe in helping others – on a consensual basis.

 Keene: Liberty Media Capital of the World

-No one has dared challenge this claim.
-Keene has more pro-liberty media for you to consume, distribute, and help create than anywhere else in the world.
+Keene may have more pro-liberty media for you to consume, distribute, and help create, per capita, than anywhere else in the world.
 Here’s the current list:

-9. FreeKeene.com – Multi-user, multimedia blog by Keene-area liberty activists.
+4. FreeKeene.com – Multi-user, multimedia blog based in Keene with bloggers from across new Hampshire.
 Features include a calendar, forum, video of activism, free audiobooks, and more.

 Keene’s Challenges